Me 4 U

 Me 4 U is the debut studio album by Jamaican singer Omi.
-It was released on 16 October 2015 through Ultra Music and Columbia Records.
+It was released on 16 October 2015; as of 2026 it is Omi’s most recent studio album, being released through Ultra Music and Columbia Records.
 Three singles were released from the album: "Cheerleader" (remixed by Felix Jaehn), "Hula Hoop" and "Drop in the Ocean" (featuring Swedish DJ AronChupa).

 The first single "Cheerleader" became a massive global success in 2015, reached number one in 20 countries, including the United States, the United Kingdom, Australia, France, and Germany.

 Background and release

 The first single "Cheerleader" was eight years in the making.
 Omi stated in an interview with Billboard, "I woke up humming the melody one morning when I was 21.
 It was like a little Jamaican nursery rhyme, like 'one, two, buckle my shoe,' that kind of thing – 'ring game' is what we'd call it.
 The rest of the song just fell into place like a jigsaw puzzle."
 He also stated "People are expecting 15 [versions of] 'Cheerleader,' but it's going to be pretty diverse, with a few features and songs written from different perspectives."